coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

      - used in many workflow management systems

 #### Multiple tools are available for documenting and managing workflows
-   - [make](https://www.gnu.org/software/make/), can be used to track the steps we have followed in generating the data
-   - [Jupyter](https://jupyter.org/), literate programming, interweaving code, documentation and results
-   - [Sumatra](http://sumatra.readthedocs.io/en/0.7.4/), manages and tracks numerical simulations
-   - [Snakemake](http://snakemake.readthedocs.io/en/stable/), workflow management system for reproducible and scalable data analyses
    - [This list of workflow management tools](https://github.com/common-workflow-language/common-workflow-language/wiki/Existing-Workflow-systems) contains over 200 different tools...